Dhalla: History

 1: Village "Dhalla" located on Adiala Chontra Road in the southwest direction "near Swan River", about 25 km from Rawalpindi Saddar, is one of the ancient villages of the Potohar region.
 This village is located on the centuries-old pass/highway that used to go from Mera Kalan ~ Dhalla via Margalla Taxila to Chak Beli Khan and other areas.
 In ancient times, invaders from Afghanistan and Central Asia or others have been using this ancient route.
 During this time the village of "Dhalla" on the banks of the river Swan has been an important stop for these "caravans".

-2: About seven hundred years ago in the fourteenth century AD, "Raja Daulat Khan" aka Raja Dhol Khan settled "Dhala" and declared it as his Rajdhani (capital).
+2: About seven hundred years ago in the fourteenth century AD, "Raja Daulat Khan" Raja Dhol Khan settled "Dhala" and declared it as his Rajdhani (capital).

 3: Founder Dhola Raja Dhol Khan's grandfather's name was "Raja Pakhardev".
 This Raja Pakhardeva was the grandson of "Raja Pragu, ruler of Jammu".
 His descendants are called "Pakhdal Rajput".
 During this period Baran Shah Addara Chauhan was the ruler in the "Potohar region" whose capital was centered at the present "Mohalla Addara" near CMH and Tench Bhatta Rawalpindi.
 When this Chauhan ruler revolted in his kingdom, he sought help from the rulers of the "Jamwal Minhas tribe of Jammu"; So Raja Pakhardev was sent with an army to help him, who came and crushed the rebellion.
 At which the ruler of Pothohar was pleased and gave Pakhardev not only his daughter's relationship but Gujarkhan, apart from the present Chakwal and some areas of Jhelum; Contraila; color bottom; support; The property of Chontra and Adiala was given as Jagir.
 Chakwal by Raja Pakhardev; He made his capital at "Dheri Jandala" at the confluence of Jhelum and Rawalpindi - Raja Pakhardev also died at this place.